 There is a Walk to School chart displayed in each classroom and this is completed by the class teacher or the children themselves .
 The children are encouraged to walk a minimum of twelve times each month and they are given a badge at the end of the month.
 These badges change design every month.
 Throughout the year there are competitions in which all the children are able to participate, from Early Years Foundation Stage through to Year 6.

-We currently hold a bronze level award accreditation and we are working towards a silver level.
+We currently hold a silver level award accreditation and we are working towards a gold level.